 The Trustees assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the Academy Trust to continue as a going concern.
-The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Academy Trust's ability to continue as a going concern, thus they continue to adopt the going concern basis of accounting in preparing the financial statements.
+The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements.
+The Trust has revenue reserves of £38,854 at 31 August 2022 and is budgeting a revenue deficit for the year to 31 August 2023 of £18k, which, with additional rising costs, may deplete reserves further.
+The Trustees are aware of the low level within which the Trust operates, and continue to adopt the going concern basis of accounting in preparing the financial statements.